dh85/SpotifyWebAPI/Docs/TestingSupport.md

 - `assertLimitOutOfRange` / `assertIDBatchTooLarge` enforce validation errors consistently.
 - `expectInvalidRequest` inspects `SpotifyClientError.invalidRequest` reasons and fails with contextual source locations.

+Every async service now calls out its Combine counterpart (and vice versa), so when you stub one you automatically know the matching function name in the other paradigm (`get` ↔︎ `getPublisher`).
+This makes it trivial to offer both async and publisher overrides inside `MockSpotifyClient` without double-checking file names.

 ## Instrumentation & Telemetry

 `SpotifyClientObserver` offers a single stream of structured events (requests, responses, retries, token lifecycle, rate limits) so you no longer have to juggle multiple callbacks.
 Register once via `client.addObserver(_:)` and forward events into your logging or metrics pipeline: